Gospel & Universe 🪐 Preface

 Likewise, in order to understand my arguments — some of which may seem like the arguments of an alien! — it may be helpful to know how I got to be an agnostic.
 When did I start to doubt?
 Why did I choose agnosticism over other points of view?

 Starting with these questions makes more sense to me than pretending to be objective, to be above personal considerations.
 I suppose that for thinkers like Plato, the lofty game of Philosophy might be played on a chessboard in the sky, in an Ideal Realm of capitalized abstractions.
 But that would just make me wonder about the players and the game of chess itself.
 Where did it come from?
 What keeps the table in place?
 Where are the knights and bishops stationed when they aren’t being pushed around the board?
-Are the pawns unionized?
+Do the pawns belong to a union?
 Does winning even matter when you’re up there?

 🪐